My Exact Workflow for Adding a New Blog Post into WordPress

 Using the Yoast SEO plugin I’ll update the settings to enhance SEO.
 I add a focus keyphrase and update the meta description.
 If needed, I’ll also update the title that search engines display if I’d like it to be different than the post title itself.

 All of the above steps are assuming I already know what I’m writing about when I sit down to write.
-Every few months I tend to revisit my content calendar to make sure it aligns with my business goals and ideal client.
+Every few months I revisit my content calendar to make sure it aligns with my business goals and ideal client.